-The efficient use of a complaint analysis system as part of an insurance department’s market conduct surveillance system allows an insurance department to create an effective and immediate surveillance program in detecting problem areas on an industry-wide level and in isolating potential problems for an individual company.
+The efficient use of a complaint tracking system as part of an insurance department’s market conduct surveillance system allows an insurance department to create an effective and immediate surveillance program in detecting problem areas on an industry-wide level and in isolating potential problems for an individual company.
 Any complaint system used by the complaint division of an insurance department, in order to be efficient and meaningful, must be tabulated at least quarterly and preferably on a monthly basis.
 If a longer period is used, trends will not be spotted in a timely manner and the statistics that are generated will only show proof of an existing problem.
 From the tabulations, the complaint division can readily detect problems by using comparisons of past performance from past statistical information on an industry-wide level, by line or from individual companies.

 The NAIC recommends the use of the Model Regulation for Complaint Records to be Maintained Pursuant to the NAIC Unfair Trade Practices Act (#884).
 The purpose of the regulation is to prescribe the minimum information required to be maintained in a record of complaints in order to comply with the statute, and to set forth a format for a complaint record that may be used by any entity subject to the regulation.
-A complaints register should be available at the offices of the insurer.
-Information from this register can be obtained during field examinations of the company or on request from the home office of the company.
-The register is primarily a management tool for insurance companies, but may help alert insurance regulators to problem areas within entities subject to the regulation.
+A complaints register/log, should be available at the offices of the insurer.
+Information from this register/logcan be obtained during field examinations of the company or on request from the home office of the company.
+The register/log is primarily a management tool for insurance companies, but may help alert insurance regulators to problem areas within entities subject to the regulation.

 In October 1991, the NAIC released the Complaints Database System (CDS).
 The CDS provides regulators with online access to a database, which consists of the complaints data collected from NAIC members.
 The database enables insurance departments in all jurisdictions to inquire about and analyze closed complaints filed against insurance firms and individuals within and/or across state boundaries.
 Additionally, the system provides summary reports and complaint ratios for NAIC members.
 States submit closed consumer complaints information to CDS on a monthly or quarterly basis.
 The complaint records are then aggregated on a regional and national basis, providing total complaint counts, trend analysis and complaint index rankings to state regulators.